khushi-411/khushi-411.github.io/_posts/2024-06-25-reduction.md

 ```

 ### **Thread Coarsening for Reduced Overhead**
-Until now to parallelize reduction, we have actually paid heacy price to distribute the work accross multiple thread blocks.
-This process increases the hardware under-utilization as more wraps starts becoming idle and final wrap experience more control divergence.
-Hence, we'll serialize the threads blocks manually so that the hardware resources are not spend here.
-We'll use thread coarsening technique to do that and start by assigning more elements to each thread block.
+Until now, to parallelize reduction, we have actually
+paid a heavy price by distributing the work across
+multiple thread blocks.
+This process increases the
+hardware underutilization as more wraps start becoming
+idle, and the final wrap experiences more control divergence.
+Hence, we'll serialize the thread blocks manually so
+that the hardware resources are not spent here.
+We'll use the **thread coarsening** technique to do that
+and start by assigning more elements to each thread block.

 <img alt="Thread Coarsening in reduction" src="/assets/CUDA/reduction_thread_coarsening.png" class="center" >

-The kernel code for implementing reduction with thread coarsening for the multiblock segmented kernel is given below.
+The kernel code for implementing reduction with thread
+coarsening for the multiblock segmented kernel is given below.

 ```cuda
 __global__ CoarsenedSumReductionKernel(float* input, float* output) {